 Two inventors came up with the ice cream cone independently in the early 1900s, including Ernest A. Hamwi, a Syrian concessionaire selling crisp waffles at the St. Louis World’s Fair in 1904.
 When he saw that the neighboring ice cream booth was out of plates, he rolled his waffles into convenient serving cones.
 By 1906, Stephen Sullivan of Sullivan, Missouri was running a cone business; today, American factories can churn out about 150,000 cones every 24 hours.

 The world’s first commercially viable heart monitor, the Holter Monitor Test, was the brainchild of Norman Holter and Bruce Del Mar in Montana.
 Patented in 1965, the modern monitor continues to fight the leading cause of death in the United States, and lives on in the consumer world via heart rate trackers in smart watches and similar devices.

 It wasn’t the Kool-Aid Man who invented his namesake drink — it was Edwin E. Perkins, who concocted the sweet powder in Hendley, Nebraska.
 In 1927, Perkins dehydrated the fruity drink Fruit-Smack to create the original “Kool-Ade” powder.
 By 1950, Kool-Aid was producing 323,000,000 packets and generating $10.5 million annually.

 Nevada: The Quickie Divorce

 In 1931, Reno fought the Great Depression by monetizing divorce.
 By passing the most lenient divorce laws in the country, reducing the standard three-month residency requirement to just six weeks, the Nevada town became the divorce capital of the 20th century, granting more than 30,000 divorces in the 1930s alone.
-Find out how much it costs to get a divorce in every state.

 New Hampshire: The State Lottery